 Contest a Citation

-Submit your citation protest online.
+Submit a protest online.
 You will be able to upload photos, receipts or any other evidence to support your protest.

 You may also submit your protest by mail.
 Complete the Protest Form and mail to:

 11 South Van Ness Avenue

 Once your protest is received, your citation is placed on hold.
 Reviews may take up to 90 days.
 No further action is required until you receive a decision letter via U.S. mail or email.

 Note: If the parking citations were issued to the vehicle while it was stolen, you must provide a complete police report with your protest, not just the police report number.
 You can submit your request for a police report on the SFPD website.

 Your transit citation can be dismissed if you qualify and apply for SFMTA's discount fare programs: Lifeline, Clipper START, of Free Muni Program.
 Please make note of your citation number when applying for the Lifeline and Free Muni program.
 For Clipper START you must protest your citation and include your Clipper card number.

 Note: Customers must "tag" onto Muni vehicles but do not need to "tag" out.
 This may be different from other transit agencies.

 You can also protest your citation with information about when you applied for the program.